 At Temixwten, you didn't have to travel to fish; you just stepped outside your pit house door.
 Temixwten was itself one of the choicest fishing spots on the entire lower Fraser.
 Every year, the sockeye and assorted other salmonids came right to the Temixwten village site itself, and presented themselves at the fabulous Temixwten salmon weir on the Sumas River (Sumas may be an Anglicized corruption of Temixw).
 Down river from the weir, the river dropped into a shady canyon, with the village on the west bank above, so that fishing was almost as easy as deciding which bright blueback you wanted, and spearing it.

 Nor was Temixwten's natural wealth measured only in sockeye salmon.
-Today, the mouth of the Sumas River -- its confluence with the Fraser River a dozen miles north of the village site -- is one of the richest oolichan fisheries on the lower Fraser, and one can probably assume that was also true before the coming of the whites.
-The same is true with water fowl which frequented Sumas Lake in incredible numbers as late as the turn of the 20th century.
-In fact, the situation at Temixwten was incredibly favorable at the end of the last Ice Age in just about every way imaginable.
+Today, the mouth of the Sumas River -- its confluence with the Fraser River a dozen miles north of the village site -- is recognized as one of the richest oolichan fisheries on the lower Fraser, and one can probably assume that was also true before the coming of the whites.
+And water fowl frequented Sumas Lake in incredible numbers as late as the turn of the 20th century.
+In fact, Temixwten was exceptionally well situated at the end of the last Ice Age.

 Try to imagine that time 11,000 years ago, when men used stone tools and much of the earth was still locked in ice.
 The ice tongue called the Sumas Stade had retreated from the lower Fraser Valley, leaving islands of ice strewn across the landscape.
 What we now call the Sumas Valley was one of the first areas in the Lower Mainland to be freed, and the river that flowed in that valley -- the Sumas River -- was one of the first to welcome back the recolonizing salmon and the fur-dressed men amd women who followed them, since its entire drainage is contained in the low western foothills, not the interior of the North Cascades, which was still covered in ice -- thousands of feet thick in some places.